-This manual does not describe methods for capacity planning, nor does it attempt to provide details about using VAX RMS features, since users should refer instead to the Guide to VMS File Applications for that information.
-Likewise, the manual does not discuss DECnet-VAX performance issues, since the VMS Networking Manual provides that information.
+This manual does not describe methods for capacity planning, nor does it attempt to provide details about using OpenVMS RMS features (hereafter referred to as RMS).
+Refer to the Guide to OpenVMS File Applications for that information.
+Likewise, the manual does not discuss DECnet for OpenVMS performance issues, since the DECnet for OpenVMS Networking Manual provides that information.